Vyral/robin-phillips/_posts/2019-06-27-looking-to-update-your-home-top-10-home-features-to-change.md

 **2\.
 Oak-colored kitchen cabinets.** If you have these, refinishing them is much cheaper than replacing them.
 Here in Charleston, white kitchen cabinets are more desirable.&nbsp;

 **3\.
 White kitchen appliances.** If you’re going to buy new kitchen appliances, go with stainless steel if you have light kitchen cabinets.
 If you have dark kitchen cabinets, go with black stainless steel.
-If you’re in a luxury home, have them paneled to match whatever color your kitchen cabinetry is.&nbsp;
+If you are in a luxury home, have them paneled to match your kitchen cabinetry.

 **4\.
 A floor plan closed off to the main living area.** Nowadays, everyone is asking for an open floor plan, which means the kitchen and main living area are open to one another.&nbsp;